cedadev/ESGF-Architecture/roadmap/roadmap.md

 A user can interact with the data they searched for, to transform it into new data.

 ### *Tasks*

+Notebook can be run anywhere as it uses cloud storage

 - **T7.1** User can find the data on JASMIN
 - **T7.2** User can analyse the data in a Jupyter Notebook on JASMIN